Ted Sadler: Switch to rugby league

 Later that year, Sadler joined rugby league side Oldham.
 He made his début, and scored his first try, against Broughton Rangers in August 1933.
 He scored six tries in 25 appearances for the club before joining Castleford in 1934.
 At that time, he was a "skilled bus driver".

 Edward Sadler won a cap for England while at Oldham in the 13-63 defeat by Australia during the 1933–34 Kangaroo tour of Great Britain match at Stade Pershing, Paris on Sunday 31 December 1933, he also won a cap while at Castleford in 1939 against Wales.

 County League appearances

-Edward Sadler played in Castleford's victory in the Yorkshire League during the 1938–39 season.
+Sadler played in Castleford's victory in the Yorkshire League during the 1938–39 season.

 Challenge Cup Final appearances

-Edward Sadler played in Castleford's 11–8 victory over Huddersfield in the 1935 Challenge Cup Final during the 1934–35 season at Wembley Stadium, London on Saturday 4 May 1935, in front of a crowd of 39,000.
+Sadler played in Castleford's 11–8 victory over Huddersfield in the 1935 Challenge Cup Final during the 1934–35 season at Wembley Stadium, London on Saturday 4 May 1935, in front of a crowd of 39,000.